Salvo-Dippolito/Research-Track-1/README.md

 the range of two other values

-angle_correction(computed heading)
+* angle_correction(computed heading)

-	headings can vary between [0+ , 180] and [0-,-180] so whenever new headings are computed, the resulting values have to be within these ranges.
+Headings can vary between [0+ , 180] and [0-,-180] so whenever new headings are computed, the resulting values have to be within these ranges.
 If the computed vaule is not in these ranges, the function converts it by adding +360 or -360 according to the sign of the computed value

 * motors_on(speed)